pavponn/os-signal/README.md

 ## What does it do?
 * Dumps values of general purpose registers, corresponding to the fall moment;
-* Dumps memory near the address where the memory protection violation occurred
+* Dumps memory near the address where the memory protection violation occurred.

 ## Build